-Germans Can Be Fined 500 Euros for Standing too Close
+Germans Can Be Fined $540 for Standing Too Close

 Bavaria, Germany’s largest state, has been the worst affected by the coronavirus so far, with more than 18,000 cases.

-There, people who stand less than 1.5 meters apart risk being fined 150 euros.
+There, people who stand less than 5 feet apart risk being fined $161.

 Queues of people standing far apart have become a common sight outside German supermarkets and pharmacies, with many sticking down tape to mark where people should stand on the pavement.